 convert drive (Drive of your choice)/fs:ntfs

 convert E: /fs:ntfs.
 This would convert drive E to the NTFS format.

-If at all, the partition you are converting contains system files, the files present in the drive on which your operating system is installed such as C: drive you will be required to restart your computer for the conversion to complete successfully.
+If at all, the partition you are converting contains system files, the files present in the drive on which your operating system is installed, such as C: drive, you will be required to restart your computer for the conversion to complete successfully.

 Moreover, if your disk is full, you may get an error; hence, it is best to clear or remove unwanted files or at least back them up to a suitable location so that you can free up some disk space.

 Read: How to convert MBR to GPT without Data Loss.

 To convert a RAW partition to NTFS using Disk Management: Right-click ‘This PC’ and select ‘Manage’, open ‘Disk Management’, right-click the RAW partition, choose ‘Format’, and select NTFS in the File System drop-down.
 Proceed with the format to change the file system to NTFS.
 Always back up data first, as formatting will erase all files.